Oded Galor: Unified Growth Theory (Princeton University Press, 2011)

 Robert Solow described Galor's project as "breathtakingly ambitious".
 He added that "Galor proposes a fairly simple, intensely human-capital-oriented model that will accommodate the millennia of Malthusian near-stagnation, the Industrial Revolution and its aftermath of rapid growth, the accompanying demographic transition, and the emergence of modern human-capital-based growth.
 And the model is supposed to generate endogenously the transitions from one era to the next.
 The resulting book is a powerful mixture of fact, theory, and interpretation."

 According to Daron Acemoglu, "Unified Growth Theory is a work of unusual ambition" that "will inspire, motivate, and challenge economists."

 Steven N. Durlauf declared that "Unified Growth Theory is Big Science at its best.
 It grapples with some of the broadest questions in social science, integrating state-of-the-art economic theory with a rich exploration of a wide range of empirical evidence."
 He considers that Galor's ideas "will have a lasting effect on economics."

-The Journey of Humanity: The Origins of Growth and Equality (Penguin Random House, 2022)
+The Journey of Humanity: The Origins of Growth and Inequality (Penguin Random House, 2022)

 In The Journey of Humanity, Galor wrote a book which wraps his life's studies into one volume, this time intended for a popular audience.